NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Magical Misfit.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Dexterity**, and one is a free ability boost.

 You're trained in Arcana and Underworld Lore.
-You gain the [[Feats/Trick Magic Item|Trick Magic Item]] skill feat.
+You gain the [[Trick Magic Item|Trick Magic Item]] skill feat.

 *Source: Pathfinder Secrets of Magic*
 *OGL*